kanidm/kanidm/book/src/developers/designs/replication.rst

 Summarised, this shows that on our server, our changelog has changes from A for time range T4 to T8, B T6 to T16, and C T0 to T7.

-Individiually, a RUV does not allow much, but now we can compare RUVs to another server.
+Individually, a RUV does not allow much, but now we can compare RUVs to another server.
 Lets assume a second server exists with the RUV of:

 ::